SPT-Mod-Dev/SPT-Mod-Dev/README.md

 # Saving Private Tryin' Historical MP Full Changelog

 ### 3.14.12 Awake

-#### Army doctrine
+#### Army Doctrine
 (deep battle)
  - 'Large front offensive' Tank HP increased to 3 from 2
  - 'Mechanized Wave' Armoured recon company organization increased to 3 from 1
  - 'Contious Offensive' Added 3% planning

+#### Combat Tactics
+ - Masterfull Bliz combat width increased to 20% was 10% attacker tactic damage decreased to 15% from 10%
+ - Guerilla Tactics combat width reduced to 40% from 50% attacker tactic damage reduction increased to -45% from -40% defender tactic damage reduction increased to -35% from -30%

 #### Air Doctrine
- - Flying forterss reduced stratbomber defence to 20% from 25%
+ - Flying fortress reduced stratbomber defence to 20% from 25%
  - Mass Destruction redced stratbombing to 15% from 20%

-#### Airforice command
+#### Air Force Command
-- 'Total devestation' Decreased strat bombing to 10% from 20% Added ground support +10%
+- 'Total Devastation' Decreased strat bombing to 10% from 20% Added ground support +10%

 #### Italy